ElisaSalviato/SAMMY-method_4f/README.md

 In this guide it is explained which are the bioinformatic steps to perform analysis of SAMMY-seq (4f protocol) as in "Biochemical properties of chromatin domains define genome compartmentalization" paper.

 In this repository you are going to find four main folders:
-* `Data_processing`: where the scripts to perform the basic bioinformatics analysis starting from a fastq are stored
+* `Scripts`: where the scripts to perform the basic bioinformatics analysis starting from a fastq are stored
-* `Input_samples`: where some input files for testing are stored (in this guide we are going to analyze them)
+* `Input_examples`: where some input files for testing are stored (in this guide we are going to analyze them)
-* `Analyzed`: where the results of the examples commands performed on `Input_samples` are stored
+* `Output_examples`: where the results of the examples commands performed on `Input_examples` are stored
 * `Figure_making`: where the scripts to make the figures presented in the paper are stored.

+In this tutorial we are assuming that you will store all your outputs in a folder named `Output`.
+If you use as input the data stored in `Input_examples` double check your results with the ones stored in `Output_examples` to be sure everything worked fine.

 ## Before run the scripts
-Before run the script described in this tutorial you should edit the `Data_processing/environment_varialbles.src` with the path of the programs you are going to use and then run the following command (assuming you are located in the same folder where this README.md is placed):
+Before run the script described in this tutorial you should edit the `Scripts/environment_varialbles.src` with the path of the programs you are going to use and then run the following command (assuming you are located in the same folder where this README.md is placed):
 ```
-source Data_processing/environment_variables.src
+source Scripts/environment_variables.src
 ```

 ## 1) Pre processing